darriaga/Record_Keeper/README.md

 To build and run application:
    In the src directory, run 'make all' to compile.
 Executable outfile rk will be created after compilation and can be ran using ./rk ~/path/to/your_input_file.txt.
    If no input file path argument is provided, a default one is generated.
+There is also a bin folder containing a compiled version of the application.

    Satisfied requirements 1-6